1. Introduction

 -

-the result of getting language availabilities given the purpose of producing text summaries in that language
+the result of getting the language availabilities partition given the purpose of producing text summaries in that language

-One way this could be implemented would be for summarizer language availabilities to return that "zh-Hant
+One way this could be implemented would be for summarizer language availabilities triple to return that "zh-Hant

 " is in the input languages["available